 Twitter has profoundly changed how we communicate.
 In only 280 characters, users instantly contribute to public conversations on politics, current events, sports, media, and many other topics.
 Recent development of accessible statistical methods for large-scale text analysis now enable instructors to use tweets as contemporary pedagogical tools in guiding undergraduate research projects.
 We report one instance of a mentored text analysis research project.
 We share our data and computer code to encourage others to undertake tweet text analysis research.
 We also describe our methods for creating a collection of tweets.

-Some social media data, including tweets from Twitter, is available through website application product interfaces (APIs).
+Some social media data, including tweets from Twitter, are available through website application product interfaces (APIs).
 By way of a streaming API, Twitter shares a sample of approximately one percent of all tweets during an API query time period.
 Any Twitter user can freely access this one percent sample, whereas access to a larger selection is available to researchers for a fee.

 Using large collections of tweets, scholars have studied diverse research questions, including the inference of relationships and social networks among Twitter users; authorship of specific tweets when multiple persons share a single account; and rhetoric in recruiting political supporters.
 Recognizing the potential utility of tweets for data science research and teaching, we created a collection of tweets over time by repeated querying of the Twitter streaming API.